 Contact the Undergraduate Programs Office at (617) 353-6447 or email@example.com.

-For Mechanical Engineering majors only.
+For Mechanical Engineering majors or minors only

 Concentration Coordinator: Prof. Ray Nagem (firstname.lastname@example.org)

-Students with a declared major in Mechanical Engineering must declare their intent to concentrate in Aerospace Engineering.
+Students with a declared major or minor in Mechanical Engineering must declare their intent to concentrate in Aerospace Engineering.
 This should be done as early as possible to facilitate course planning, and in no case later than March 1 of the junior year.
 Specific courses are required for all Advanced Elective requirements within the Mechanical Engineering degree.
 In addition, students must complete an experiential project related to Aerospace Engineering.

 - Find a Degree or Program